Powderham Castle: Concerts and Events

 On 2 August 2004, Irish boy band Westlife held a concert for their Turnaround Tour supporting their album Turnaround.

 Rock band Status Quo played a concert at Powderham Castle in 2003, in support of their Riffs album.
 The band played there again in 2009, alongside other performers including ABC, Go West, Kid Creole and the Coconuts, Howard Jones, Nik Kershaw, Cutting Crew, Doctor and the Medics, Altered Images and Marc Almond.

 Powderham Castle hosted BBC Radio 1's Big Weekend in May 2016, featuring Ellie Goulding, Coldplay, The 1975, Craig David, Nick Jonas, and Iggy Azalea.
 Since the Big Weekend, Powderham has hosted concerts by artists such as Noel Gallagher's High Flying Birds, Little Mix, Bryan Adams and Tom Jones.

 In 2019 Powderham Castle started running its own Food Festival (Powderham Food Festival) which has food and drink stalls from across the West Country and attracts a large and diverse audience of visitors.

-As a result of the COVID-19 Pandemic, Powderham started hosting a Christmas Light Trail and Experience (Named Christmas at the Castle) which now attracts over 35,000 visitors per year.
-Featuring light displays across the grounds, a Santa's Grotto, Miniature Railway as well as opening the Castle for themed tours and visits.
+As a result of the COVID-19 pandemic, Powderham started hosting a Christmas light trail and experience (named Christmas at the Castle).